Eralde/rci-tools/examples/simple-browser-demo/README.md

 # Simple Browser Demo

-This example demonstrates a basic web application that uses the `@rci-tools/core` package to interact with the RCI API.
-It is written in "vanilla" TypeScript and demonstrates how to:
+This folder contains a very basic demo web app that uses the `@rci-tools/core` package to interact with the RCI API.
+It is implemented in "vanilla" TypeScript and demonstrates how to:
 - authenticate using username and password
 - fetch data (`show version`) via the RCI API